Search datasources

 Screenshot 2024-06-20 at 11.00.26.png

-You will then need to select from your data sources exactly what you want this assistant to be able to search from.
+You will then need to select from your data sources exactly what you want this agent to be able to search from.
 This means any of your Connections, Folders or Websites and you can even pick sub-pages or specific channels.

 Pick from any of your data sources